mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 3. Business analytics:
 	- Most analytics are snapshots in time, such as what happened yesterday
 	- This stage shows product usage across time such as lifetime value of a customer (LTV), customer churn rate or customer acquisition costs across all sources
-	- This stage is a combination of all several data sources from—data warehouse, user analytics, customer analysis, CRM, and financial data
+	- This stage is a combination of all several data sources from-data warehouse, user analytics, customer analysis, CRM, and financial data
 	- Data scientists spend majority of their time here
 	- Your organization's key to success lie in your data warehouse